adeira/universe/src/flow-bin/README.md

 This will start the server in lazy mode and create a saved state if there are no errors.
 You should see the effect when you stop the Flow server and run this command again - it should be significantly faster.
 Please be aware that we currently support only projects with `master` branch as a base.
 You have to follow Universe conventions to be able to use it reliably.

-There is also experimental `kiwicom-flow-migrate` binary which will help you to migrate the whole codebase.
+There is also experimental `adeira-flow-migrate` binary which will help you to migrate the whole codebase.
 We currently support two projects:

 - automatic migration to strict lint (`@flow strict`)
 - automatic migration to "types-first" architecture